 Is /e/ open source?

-Yes - all source code is available and you can compile it, fork it… Some prebuilt applications are used in the system; they are built separately from source code available here, or synced from open source repositories such as F-Droid.
+Yes - all source code is available on our /e/ Gitlab.
+You can compile or fork it.
+Some prebuilt applications are used in the system.
+They are built separately from source code available here or synced from open source repositories such as F-Droid.
 We ship one proprietary application though (read the statement).

-- start building /e/ for a new device and become a maintainer
+- Start building /e/ for a new device and become a ROM maintainer

 If you have any suggestions, feel free to contact us!
 Send an email to firstname.lastname@example.org, with a clear subject line like (ROM Developer: Mediatek devices, Project developer : mail app).

 /e/ is forked from LineageOS.
 That being said we have made several changes to the code.
 Some of which are: